-3. The uniformed law enforcement officer, if used for this application, should follow the procedures noted in Sections 6E.04 and 6E.05.
+2. The flagger shall follow the procedures noted in Sections 6E.04 and 6E.05.

-4. A BE PREPARED TO STOP sign may be added to the sign series.
+- 3. A law enforcement officer and/or a changeable message sign may be used. - 4.
+A BE PREPARED TO STOP sign may be added to the sign series.

-5. When used, the BE PREPARED TO STOP sign should be located before the Flagger symbol sign.
+5. When used, the PREPARED TO STOP sign should be located before the Flagger symbol sign.